cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ### `TrialInfoRequest`

-Request message for the `GetTrialInfo` function.
+Request message for the `GetTrialInfo` procedure.

 ```protobuf
 message TrialInfoRequest {